 (Note: when Singer/Friden closed the Palo Alto facility in 1970, that building became the nucleus of the famous Xerox PARC !)

 BROWN, BOVERI & Cie and its new Research Center in Switzerland

 Brown, Boveri & Cie (BBC) was a traditional Swiss electrical engineering company founded by two immigrants in the 19th century.
 Their equipment and services for electric power generation and distribution as well as plant engineering for industries were well known and sold worldwide.
 A newer electronics division was active in process control, power semiconductors and telecommunications.
 The Swiss headquarters had difficulties managing the mighty German subsidiary which was much bigger than the Swiss operations.
 In order to strengthen R&D as well as underscore their local position, BBC opened a new research center based in Switzerland.
 Prof. Ambros P. Speiser was hired for this task.
-He had already founded and managed the IBM Zurich Research Center from 1956 to 1966, which had been the first research facility of IBM outside the US.
+He had already founded and managed the IBM Zurich Research Center from 1956 to 1966, which had been the first research facility of IBM in Europe.

 Operations at BBC Research started close to Baden in 1967.
 Talented people were hired rapidly, many with professional experience from the US.
 I was hired by Dr. Frederik K. von Willisen (who came from GE Labs, Schenectady, NY) in 1969.
 He was in charge of the Optics and Electronics Department.
 My first assignment was the development of a phase measurement for an optoelectric current meter on high-voltage lines based on the Faraday effect working with Dr. André Jaecklin who came from Ampex in California.